Showing posts with label presidents. Show all posts

 We strolled through the Liberty Bell Garden

-Two local foundry men recast The Bell and it began service in 1753 tooling special events.
-In the Revolutionary War, The bell tolled to announce the Battle of Lexington and Concord and the first public reading goes The Declaration of Independence on July 8, 1776.
+Two local foundrymen recast The Bell, and it began service in 1753, tooling special events.
+In the Revolutionary War, the Bell tolled to announce the Battle of Lexington and Concord, and the first public reading of The Declaration of Independence took place on July 8, 1776.

-Oval Office We visited the Oval Office located in the West Wing of the White House where the last 45 presidents have spent many hours working.
-We saw a bust of Abraham Lincoln, & Ronald Reagan.
-Pictures of George Washington, Abraham Lincoln, a group of Ford, Carter, Bush, Nikon, and Reagan.
+We visited the Oval Office, located in the West Wing of the White House, where the last 45 presidents have spent many hours working.
+We saw a bust of Abraham Lincoln and & Ronald Reagan.
+Pictures of George Washington, Abraham Lincoln, a group of Ford, Carter, Bush, Nixon, and Reagan.
 Books are written by various presidents.

-The Resolute desk is a large, nineteenth-century partners' desk mostly chosen by presidents of the United States for use in the White House Oval Office as the Oval Office desk.
-It was a gift from Queen Victoria to President Rutherford B. Hayes in 1880 and was built from the English oak timbers of the British Arctic exploration ship Resolute
+The Resolute desk is a large, nineteenth-century partners' desk, primarily used by presidents of the United States in the White House Oval Office.
+It was a gift from Queen Victoria to President Rutherford B. Hayes in 1880, built from the English oak timbers of the British Arctic exploration ship Resolute

-Montevallo University ranked 13th best public university in the south in its division U.S. News & World Report
+Montevallo University ranked 13th among the South's public universities in its division, according to U.S. News & World Report.

 College of Distinction